 There will be some mild discomfort with the use of shockwave for it to be effective.
 The sensation will be similar to a dull toothache or a 5-6/10 pain.

 Everyone has a different level of tolerance to discomfort.
 Your podiatrist will take the time to dial in the right settings for you to provide the best possible treatment while causing the least amount of discomfort.

 Other sensations that you might experience is a mild tingling, referral and/or pulsing sensation.
 This is normal and is a good indicator that the shockwave is working.

 After their session, people often experience an improvement in their symptoms with the area treated feeling more relaxed and improvement in function.

 There is often a euphoric response that makes the person feel they can return to their usual level of activity.

-It is important to remember that you will need to take it easy and rest for the 24hrs after your treatment as your injury will still need time to heal.
+It is important to remember you will need to take it easy, rest and not return to sport for 48 hours after treatment as your injury is continuing to heal.